Gisèle Pelicot: Trial

-Speaking on 19 December after the trial, Gisèle stated:I wanted when I started on 2 September to ensure that society could actually see what was happening and I never have regretted this decision.
+Speaking on 19 December after the verdicts, Gisèle said:I wanted when I started on 2 September to ensure that society could actually see what was happening and I never have regretted this decision.
 I now have faith in our capacity collectively to take hold of a future in which everybody, women, men, can live together in harmony, in respect and mutual understanding.

 Gisèle was represented at the trial by lawyers Antoine Camus and Stéphane Babonneau.
-Camus was introduced to Gisèle by an acquaintance and, since his background was in civil rather than criminal law, he then asked Babonneau, a criminal lawyer, to join him.
-The duo also represented Gisèle's daughter and two daughters-in-law, who were civil parties (parties civiles) in the case as Dominique had taken illicit photographs of them.
-In March 2025 Camus and Babonneau were presented with an equality award by the Spanish Bar Association.
+Camus had been introduced to her by an acquaintance and, as his background was in civil rather than criminal law, he asked Babonneau, a criminal lawyer, to join him.
+The pair also represented Gisèle's daughter and two daughters‑in‑law, who were civil parties (parties civiles) in the case because Dominique had taken illicit photographs of them.
+In March 2025, Camus and Babonneau received an equality award from the Spanish Bar Association.

-Following the trial, justice minister Gérald Darmanin ordered an investigation into the failure by police to act on information that might have spared Gisèle her ordeal.
-When Dominique was arrested for upskirting women for the first time in 2010 a sample of DNA had been taken and matched with a sample recovered at the scene of an attempted rape in 1999, but the match was not followed up.
-The investigation will also look at how a DNA sample taken from the scene of a rape and murder in 1991 was lost.
+Following the trial, justice minister Gérald Darmanin ordered an investigation into failures by police to act on information that might have spared Gisèle her ordeal.
+When Dominique was arrested for upskirting women in 2010, a DNA sample taken from him matched a sample recovered at the scene of an attempted rape in 1999, but the match was not pursued.
+The inquiry will also examine how a DNA sample taken from the scene of a rape and murder in 1991 was lost.

-On 5 October 2025, Gisèle returned to court in Nîmes to attend the re-trial of the man who had appealed his rape conviction.
-The appeal was unsuccessful and the appellant's sentence was increased from nine to ten years imprisonment.
-While giving evidence, Gisèle spoke about how, since the original trial, she had become estranged from her daughter, Caroline Darian, who had accused her father of abusing her and her mother of being unsupportive.
+On 5 October 2025, Gisèle returned to court in Nîmes for the retrial of the man who had appealed his rape conviction.
+She gave evidence under her maiden name of Guillou.
+The appeal was unsuccessful and the appellant's sentence was increased from nine to ten years' imprisonment.
+While giving evidence, Gisèle spoke about how, since the original trial, she had become estranged from her daughter, who had accused her father of abusing her and her mother of being unsupportive.
 Gisèle said she hoped they would be reconciled.
-She also said she did not want to be seen as a feminist icon, and offered her support to other victims of rape, saying they should not be ashamed of what was done to them.
+She also said she did not wish to be regarded as an icon, and offered her support to other victims of rape, saying they should not feel ashamed of what had been done to them.